ameisner/decam_reduce/README.md

       --limit LIMIT         process only first limit exposures --filter FILTER       only process raw science data with this filter --propid PROPID       only process raw science data with this propid

+# example launch script

+An example launch script is available as `bin/2018-09-05.sh`.